NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Method

 The regularization term consists of three terms:

 The first term, $\mathcal{L}_{Jdet}$, penalizes negative Jacobian determinants in the transformed voxel cloud and is given by

 where $\mathcal{D}_{\psi}(\bfx)$ is the Jacobian matrix at $\bfx$ under the transformation $\psi$.
-If there are no holes or folds created by transformation, its determinant $|\mathcal{D}_{\psi}(\bfx)|$ should be positive.
 Here $\sigma(\cdot)=max(0, \cdot)$ is the ReLU activation function, which is used to select only negative Jacobian determinants.
+If there are no folds in the transformation, its jacobian determinant $\mathcal{D}_{\psi}(\bfx)$ should be positive.
 Lastly, we add a small number $\epsilon$ to the Jacobian determinants as an overcorrection.
+Instead of using $L1$ regularization as in \cite{mok2020fast,VoxelMorph_v4}, we use $L2$ norm here.
+Regularization with $L1$ introduces sparsity, reducing the number of folds, while the $L2$ norm can minimize the overall magnitude of folds, thereby avoiding outliers.
+To adapt to a specific task, one can combine the two.
 In our framework, $\mathcal{L}_{Jdet}$ is a critical component since it ensures that the flow is diffeomorphic in $\Omega$.
-In this work, the Jacobian matrix is implemented as a discrete approximation of a smooth manifold.
+In this work, the Jacobian matrix is implemented using the finite difference approximation.

 The second term, $\mathcal{L}_{mag}$, regularizes the magnitude of the velocity field along the voxel cloud trajectory and is given by